Adamski: Career

 Adamski toured many clubs with his portable keyboard set up, playing long sets, with an MC, Daddy Chester, and later with Seal.
 In front of his keyboard was a UK car number plate with the word ADAMSKI on it.
 Early versions of future singles "Killer" and "Future Love Paradise" were played on some of the Seal dates.

-The album, Adamski's Thing, was issued in late 1998 on Trevor Horn's ZTT Records label, recorded at Adrian Sherwood’s On-U Sound studios.
+The album, Adamski's Thing, was issued in late 1998, on Trevor Horn's ZTT Records label, recorded at Adrian Sherwood's On-U Sound studios.
 The style followed the trend started with his 1992 album Naughty, with guitars, strings, raw vocals and introspective lyrics, but maintaining a rhythmic dance sensibility.
 Adamski's Thing spawned two singles, "Intravenous Venus" and "One of the People" (a record featuring dance vocalist Gerideau, that got to No. 56 in the UK Singles Chart).

-Throughout the late 90s Tinley shifted focus to his DJ career.
-He soon adopted a new moniker, Adam Sky, touring Europe, and making the odd UK appearance such as playing at seminal electroclash night Nag Nag Nag in London in 2002 – run by his old friend Jonny Slut.
+Throughout the late 1990s, Tinley shifted focus to his DJ career.
+He soon adopted a new moniker, Adam Sky, touring Europe, and making the odd UK appearance such as playing at the electroclash night Nag Nag Nag in London in 2002 – run by his old friend Jonny Slut.
 As a producer, his songs at that time also included a collaboration with musician Danny Williams.
-In 2007, he released a remake of The Pop Group's 1979 single "We Are All Prostitutes" with Mark Stewart which appeared on a number of compilations.
+In 2007, he released a remake of The Pop Group's 1979 single "We Are All Prostitutes" with Mark Stewart, which appeared on a number of compilations.
 His single "ApeX" was released on Kitsuné Music in 2006.
 In 2009, he began to release more material on Shir Khan's record label.

-In 2009 he found his way back to the UK to start his Futurewaltz project, working in the 3/4 time signature.
+In 2009, he found his way back to the UK to start his Futurewaltz project, working in the 3/4 time signature.

-Tinley’s latest alter ego is cyberbilly Sonny Eriksson - a self-styled Teddy Boy fusing rockabilly and psychobilly styles with the hypnotic, strange and electronic sounds of today and beyond.